grafana/kubernetes-app/README.md

 If you do not want to deploy the collector DaemonSet and pod automatically, then it can be deployed manually with kubectl.
 If using an older version of Kubernetes than 1.4, you will have to adapt the json files, particularly for the daemonset, and remove some newer features.
 Please create an issue if you want support for older versions of Kubernetes.

-The manual deployment instructions and files needed can be downloaded from the Cluster Config page.
-At the bottom, there is a help section with instructions and links to all the json files needed.
+The manual deployment instructions and files needed, can be downloaded from the Cluster Config page.
+At the bottom of the page, there is a help section with instructions and links to all the json files needed.

-#### Uninstalling the App and DaemonSet
+#### Uninstalling the Collectors (DaemonSet and Pod)

-There is an Undeploy button on the Cluster Config page as well as manual instructions for kubectl at the bottom of the page.
+There is an Undeploy button on the Cluster Config page as well as manual instructions for undeploying with kubectl at the bottom of the page.

 #### Technical Details

 Metrics are collected by the [Intel Snap](http://snap-telemetry.io/) collector using the [Docker plugin](https://github.com/intelsdi-x/snap-plugin-collector-docker/blob/master/METRICS.md).
 A DaemonSet with Snap is deployed to your Kubernetes cluster when you add a new cluster in the app.
+For cluster level metrics, one Snap pod is also deployed to the cluster.
 The [snap_k8s](https://github.com/raintank/snap_k8s) docker image used for this is based off of Intel's Snap docker image.

 The following Snap plugins are used to collect metrics: